-You parish can be categorised as in the most or least deprived 1 0% or 50% of a ii parisnes within the alocese e and of all parishes nationally Deprivation Indicator Score Diocesan Position National Position ife Expectancy at birth (boys) 6 (1999-2003) 76 50% most deprived 50% most deprived ife expectancy at birth (girls) 6 (1999-2003) 81 50% least deprived 50% most deprived fe expectancy at birth can give an idea of overall quality of life.
-Life expectancy is an ave atus, physique, exercise, diet, drug use including smoking and alcohol consumption, dis - Proportion of the population aged 60+ who are in receipt of the Guaranteed part of Pension Credit 5 (2012) 13% 50% least deprived 50% most deprived Pension Credit is an income related benefit made up of 2 parts - Guarantee Credit and Sa eceive this are on a low income.
-This statistic only covers people living in private househo Percentage of working age persons (16-74) with no qualifications 2 (2011) 22% 10% most deprived 50% most deprived low-level of skill or educational attainment is one indicator of social disadvantage.
-Qua lifications may make it easier to find employment.
+Deprivation Indicator Score · Diocesan Position National Position ife Expectancy at birth (boys) (1999-2003) 74 50% most deprived 50% most deprived ife expectancy at birth (girls) (1999-2003) 81 50% least deprived 50% most deprived fe expectancy at birth can give an idea of overall quality of life.
+Life expectancy is an a catus, physique, exercise, diet, drug use including smoking and alcohol consumption, c - Proportion of the population aged 60+ who are in receipt of he Guaranteed part of Pension Credit (2012) 23% 50% most deprived 50% most deprived ension Credit is an income related benefit made up of 2 parts - Guarantee Credit and . eceive this are on a low income.
+This statistic only covers people living in private house ) Percentage of working age persons (16-74) with no qualifications (2011) 32% 10% most deprived 10% most deprived low-level of skill or educational attainment is one indicator of social disadvantage.
+Q ualifications may make it easier to find employment.
 Learning o also helps promote active citizenship and combat social exclusion.
-Percentage of Children under 16 in Poverty 7 (2010) 17% 50% least deprived 50% most deprived he proportion of children in families in receipt of either out of work benefits or tax credits where their rips and activities; school uniforms or warm winter clothes, be unable to go swimming, have friends r ualifications, have lower employment chances, thus restricting their ability to get a good job and fina ound for tea or celebrate e their birthdays.
-Many will never have a holio ndex of Multiple Deprivation (IMD) 8 (2010) 16.6 50% least deprived 50% most deprived Deprivation is considered to be a multi-dimensional problem, encompassing a range of domains such which areas are considered to be deprived and above which they are not.
-While being in the most deprived and above which they are not.
-While being in the most deprived and above which they are not.
-Proportion of the working age population who are in receipt of a key out-of-work benefit 5 (2012) 7% 50% least deprived 50% most deprived lumber of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA), Er Dther income related benefits. nployment and Suppo ort Allowance (ESA), Incapacity Benefit ((IB), Income Support (IS) (as a lone parent or in the "other" category), Social rented as a percentage of all households 2 (2011) 13% 50% least deprived 50% most deprived ocial housing is housing that is let at low rents and on a secure basis to people in housing on centrated in the social housing sector, with low rates of employment and low income provided by councils and not-for-profit organisations such as housing associations.
-Vulnerable groups are often ${f f}$ one Parent Households as a percentage of all households with children 2 (2011) 20% 50% least deprived 50% most deprived hildren in single parent families have a much higher risk of living in poverty than childrei n in couple families.
-S ingle parents may rely on informal chila lcare.
+Percentage of Children under 16 in Poverty (2010) 28% 50% most deprived 10% most deprived he proportion of children in families in receipt of either out of work benefits or tax credits where th ips and activities; school uniforms or warm winter clothes, be unable to go swimming, have friena ualifications, have lower employment chances, thus restricting their ability to get a good job and f ls round for tea or celebrate e their birthdays.
+Many will never have a holi lol ndex of Multiple Deprivation (IMD) (2010) 33.3 50% most deprived 10% most deprived eprivation is considered to be a multi-dimensional problem, encompassing a range of domains suc which areas are considered to be deprived and above which they are not.
+While being in the most d эw Proportion of the working age population who are in receipt of a key out-of-work benefit (2012) 16% 50% most deprived 10% most deprived lumber of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA), Dther income related benefits.
+Employment and Suppo ort Allowance (ESA), Incapacity Benefit ( (IB), Income Support (IS) (as a lone parent or in the "other" categor 1), Social rented as a percentage of all households (2011) 43% 50% most deprived 10% most deprived ocial housing is housing that is let at low rents and on a secure basis to people in hous oncentrated in the social housing sector, with low rates of employment and low incon , provided by councils and not-for-profit organisations such as housing associations.
+Vulnerable groups are often one Parent Households as a percentage of all households 200/ FOW most deprived vith children (2011) 28% 50% most deprived 50% most deprived т hildren in single parent families have a much higher risk of living in poverty than child lren in couple families.
+S ingle parents may rely on informal child lcare.
+C